qsdrqs/CRUST-bench/README.md

 | `--config` | `str` | ❌ No | `None` | Path to the endpoint configuration file. |
 | `--n` | `int` | ❌ No | `1` | Number of generations to request from the model during transpilation. |

-For instancd to run with OpenAI's o1 model you can run the following command:
+For instance to run with OpenAI's o1 model you can run the following command:

 ```bash
 python run.py \